 So, with a few exceptions, RAD environments are not a scam.
 And, also with a few exceptions, programmers may be lazy--but you gotta be smart to be lazy like that.

 NEURON's GUI is really a RAD environment.
-Why, then, are so many NEURON users (especially beginners) wrestling with ugly, nasty old hoc, when NEURON's GUI would help them do so much more, in far less time?
+Why, then, are so many NEURON users (especially beginners) wrestling with hoc or Python when NEURON's GUI would help them do so much more, in far less time?

-The truth is that the NEURON Main Menu toolbar can spawn a host of powerful, convenient tools, whose functionality would be very difficult (if not impossible) for most users to reproduce, or even emulate, by writing their own hoc code.
-I wish I had a nickel (a bit less than 1/20 euro) for every user who asked a question that could be answered, quickly and easily, by applying one of NEURON's GUI tools.
+The truth is that the NEURON Main Menu toolbar can spawn a host of powerful, convenient tools, whose functionality would be very difficult (if not impossible) for most users to reproduce, or even emulate, by writing their own hoc or Python.
+I wish I had a nickel (approximately 1/20 euro) for every user who asked a question that could be answered, quickly and easily, by applying one of NEURON's GUI tools.

-A corollary of this truth is the fact that hoc programming, and NEURON's GUI tools, have complementary strengths and weaknesses.
-The GUI is great for exploratory simulations, and for quickly cobbling up small, prototype models that can then be mined for reusable hoc code (e.g. by exporting hoc from the CellBuilder, ChannelBuilder, or NetworkBuilder).
-Its VariableTimeStep control does an excellent job of customizing error tolerance scale factors for use in adaptive integration (see Secrets of the GUI: VariableStepControl https://www.neuron.yale.edu/phpBB/viewtopic.php?f=28&t=3232).
-It also has many tools for analyzing models, even those that have been created with hoc code (e.g. the ModelView tool). hoc, on the other hand, is great for anything that involves classical programming tasks like dealing with collections of things, specifying custom initializations or constructing complex simulation protocols, and filling in the holes that aren't covered by the GUI.
+A corollary of this truth is the fact that programming in hoc or Python, and NEURON's GUI tools, have complementary strengths and weaknesses.
+The GUI is great for exploratory simulations, and for quickly cobbling up small, prototype models that can then be mined for reusable code (e.g. by exporting hoc from the CellBuilder, ChannelBuilder, or NetworkBuilder, and yes it's hoc, but it's easy to use hoc from Python).
+Its VariableTimeStep control does an excellent job of customizing error tolerance scale factors for use in adaptive integration (see Secrets of the GUI: VariableStepControl viewtopic.php?f=28&t=3232).
+It also has many tools for analyzing models, whether they were created with hoc or Python or the GUI (e.g. the ModelView tool). hoc and Python, on the other hand, are great for anything that involves classical programming tasks like dealing with collections of things, specifying custom initializations or constructing complex simulation protocols, and filling in the holes that aren't covered by the GUI.
 In fact, with just a few hoc commands you can create your own GUI tools that give you convenient access to model parameters and simulation controls.

-The bottom line is this: the most powerful and flexible approach to using NEURON is to combine the strengths of both the GUI and hoc programming.
-Those who stick with just hoc or the GUI are depriving themselves of this power and flexibility.
+Here's the bottom line: the most powerful and flexible approach to using NEURON is to combine the strengths of both the GUI and programming.
+Those who stick with just programming or the GUI are depriving themselves of this power and flexibility.
 For most of us, this means "start exploiting the GUI."

 A collection of noteworthy items selected by our moderators from discussions about making and using models with NEURON.